Aeroflot Flight 411: Investigation

 Post-crash examination of the engines found no pre-crash damage or signs of in-flight fire – the fire warnings were false.
-The fire warning system was almost completely destroyed by the crash and fire and the reason for the false warnings could not be determined; although there had been nine reported instances of bleed air leaks causing spurious engine fire warnings on Il-62s between 1975 and the date of the crash, this was ruled out as a cause.
+The fire warning system was almost completely destroyed by the accident and fire and the reason for the false warnings could not be determined; although there had been nine reported instances of bleed air leaks causing spurious engine fire warnings on Il-62s between 1975 and the date of the accident, this was ruled out as a cause.

 The investigation found that it was impossible for the aircraft to maintain altitude on two engines with its flaps set for takeoff and at its weight of 164514 kg, which was close to the maximum takeoff weight for an Il-62.
 It found no fault with the pilots' actions, who could not make a forced landing because of the dark and the urban areas on the ground below.
-The investigation found the pilots had followed flight manual procedures; however there was no procedure in the flight manual to cover the situation in which they found themselves.
+The investigation found the pilots had followed flight manual procedures; however, there was no procedure in the flight manual to cover the situation in which they found themselves.